LegendsOfSky/PearlCalculatorCore/README.md

 Just A Pearl Calculator Core Project Attempt

+Bug Report Note :
-Note : Any BUG report should be report at GitHub Issue Page.
-Any report on other platform won't be considered.
+1. Any Bug report should be report at GitHub Issue Page.
+Any report on other platform won't be considered;
+2. Reporters should have faced the problem himself otherwise won't be considered.

 ## Usages